HOW TO PREPARE DRINKING CHOCOLATE?

 Cacao Tree With Ripe Fruit

-The European invaders had to name the plants, all new to them, that they had “discovered”, and then struggle to fit them into schemes of classification and into the health theory of the time.
+At the arrival of the European invaders in Mexico and Central America, they had to name the plants, all new to them, that they had “discovered”, and then struggle to fit them into schemes of classification and into the health theory of the time.